-Sadly, I see this happen all the time: users racking up loads of XP for a few weeks, and then disappearing altogether.
-This is what happens when the need to be the best overtakes the desire to learn a language.
+Sadly, I see this happen all the time: users racking up loads of XP for a few weeks and then disappearing, never to be seen again.

 I can pretty much guarantee you didn’t sign up because of the league system.
 Most likely you signed up because you wanted to learn a language.

 So focus on that, and nothing more.
 It’s easy to get caught up in the gamification of Duolingo, thinking that there’s a correlation between those who finish top of their leagues and their ability in their target languages.
-But as we’ve just seen, it’s rarely this clear-cut.

-On Duolingo, I believe your Crowns and your streak should be your main focus.
-Collecting Crowns shows you’re progressing in your target language, and a solid streak shows you’re developing a strong language-learning habit.
+On Duolingo, I believe moving forward along your lesson path and keeping your streak going should be your main focus.
+Moving through the units is a clear sign of progress, and a solid streak shows you’re developing a strong language-learning habit.

 And don’t forget that fluency in your target language will depend as much on what you do away from Duolingo as what you do on it.

-And a quality VPN, such as NordVPN, will open the doors to an almost endless supply of movies and TV shows in your target language.
+A quality VPN, such as NordVPN, will open the doors to an almost endless supply of movies and TV shows in your target language.

 It’s here that the learning takes place — not at the top of your Duolingo league.
 Don’t forget that!

-Have your say!
+Have your say